ECCC-ASTD-MRD/georef/README.md

 ## Environment variables

-* GEOREF_PRESERVE       : How many of the first georef created will be kept preserved in cache (default: 10)
+* `GEOREF_PRESERVE`        : How many of the first georef created will be kept preserved in cache (default: 10)
-* GEOREF_MAXSET         : Maximum number of interpolation geoset to keep in cache (default: 64)
+* `GEOREF_MAXSET`          : Maximum number of interpolation geoset to keep in cache (default: 64)
-* GEOREF_DESCRIPTOR_64  : Use 64 bit precision when writing of grid descriptors, (default: 32 bit)
+* `GEOREF_DESCRIPTOR_64`   : Use 64 bit precision when writing of grid descriptors, (default: 32 bit)
-* GEOREF_INDEX_SIZE_HINT: Hint for size of interpolation weight index (default: 1024)
+* `GEOREF_INDEX_SIZE_HINT` : Hint for size of interpolation weight index (default: 1024)

 ## Data structures

-* TGeoOptions : Defines various intepolation parameters.
+* `TGeoOptions` : Defines various intepolation parameters.
 There is a global instance to TGeoOption *GeoRef_Options that should only be used in non threaded environment.
 Use a per thread instance of this type as parametre to functions needing them for threaded environment.
-* TGeoRef     : Geo-Reference definition
+* `TGeoRef`     : Geo-Reference definition
-* TGeoSet     : Links 2 Geo-Reference for interpolation.
+* `TGeoSet`     : Links 2 Geo-Reference for interpolation.
 Contains cached values and index/weights to be reused on each intepolation between the 2 geo-reference

 ## Example usage: